Electric Car acronyms: what are the most important ones in electric mobility

 The acronym MHEV stands for light hybrid vehicles.
 These vehicles primarily use an internal combustion engine, supported by an electric unit that improves fuel efficiency and reduces emissions.
 However, MHEVs cannot travel in purely electric mode; the electric motor serves mainly to assist the combustion engine during acceleration and to recover energy during braking.

 HEVs are hybrid electric vehicles that combine an internal combustion engine with an electric motor.
-Unlike PHEVs, HEVs cannot be recharged through an external source and use energy recovered during braking to recharge the battery.
+Unlike PHEVs, HEVs cannot be charged through an external source and use energy recovered during braking to charge the battery.
 This system improvesfuel efficiency and reduces emissions without requiring external charging.

 FCEVs are electric vehicles powered by fuel cells, which generate electricity through a chemical reaction between hydrogen and oxygen.
 These vehicles emit only water vapor as a byproduct, making them extremely environmentally friendly.
 FCEVs offer refueling times similar to those of internal combustion vehicles, but require specific infrastructure for hydrogen distribution.